mogilvie/CalendarBundle/Resources/doc/index.md

 }
 ```

-### CalendarInvitee entity
+### CalendarAttendee entity

-The entity contains information about an event invitee, such as:
+The entity contains information about an event attendee, such as:
-- The email address of the invitee.
+- The email address of the attendee.
 - The invitation status

-The invitee should be modified to include a reference to your user entity if
+The attendee should be modified to include a reference to your user entity if
 you have one.

 The entity should extend the mapped superclass.
 You can provide any additional